Trails

-Across these expansive miles, you’ll find yourself hiking and ATVing historic islands, horseback riding along shorelines of three freshwater Great Lakes, waterfalls, and climbing mountains overlooking lakes that reflect the skies above you.
-Our trails weave you through our waters and forests.
-Around the next bend could be an urban area or quiet peace.
+Across these expansive miles, you’ll find yourself hiking and ATVing historic islands, horseback riding along shorelines of three freshwater Great Lakes, passing waterfalls and climbing mountains overlooking lakes that reflect the skies above you.
+Around the next bend could be an urban area, a quiet place or, in some months, a winter wonderland.
+And the journey can be as thrilling or peaceful as you’d like!
+Explore your options below.

 Go whatever distance you’d like in whichever way you’d prefer, and enjoy our famous natural landmarks along your route.
 You can see Arch Rock, Tahquamenon Falls, the Porcupine Mountains, Lake of the Clouds, Bond Falls, the Bays de Noc, Pictured Rocks National Lakeshore, historic lighthouses and so much more!
 Pack your water, bug spray, paddles, hiking boots and whatever else you need.
 It’s time to immerse yourself somewhere in the great, wide Upper Peninsula.